 7 Quorum

-All voting members must cast their vote in person.
+.
 At least one-half of the sections in the Region must be represented at Region 2 Committee meetings to constitute a quorum.
 With prior notification to the Region Chair, an alternate Section Representative approved by a section's Executive Committee may vote in place of that section's chair.
 In the absence of a section's chair or approved representative, the Director may declare a voting member of the Region 2 Executive Committee from that section to represent that Section.

 Six (6) voting members of the Region 2 Executive Committee shall constitute a quorum for a Region 2 Executive Committee meeting.